rajputkarsh/Sudoku-Backtracking/README.md

 # Sudoku-Backtracking-
-Backtracking algorithm for Sudoku in Python
+Backtracking algorithm for Sudoku in Python and Java